What to expect from contemporary wedding photos.

 Choosing a wedding photographer is often due to a love of how their signature images look, but how those images are created is easily ill-judged and may impact your wedding experience.
 I’m sure most people would rather be enjoying their day freely than standing around for photos, so these type of shots are really just a format used for parts of a wedding day, namely formal portraits and groups.

-In my work ethos I’m mindful of interrupting any aspect of a wedding day, but appreciate expectations as one of the best Kent wedding photographers to produce flattering bride and groom images.
+In my work ethos I’m mindful of interrupting any aspect of a wedding day, but appreciate expectations as one of the best wedding photographers in Kent to produce flattering bride and groom images.
 I apply a contemporary style conservatively for bride and groom portraits and group shots when required.
 In a typical 10hr wedding day family formals can be completed in around 20mins and bride and groom portraits in the same ballpark, leaving scope for free-flowing coverage of the wedding day that documents all in attendance in the most authentic way.

 For contemporary photos it’s beneficial to communicate with your photographer what sort of mood you envisage for the images even if you just assume your photographer will deliver the kind of photos you enjoyed in their portfolio.
 As wedding photographers we have to juggle many variables to create images in a live wedding environment, so styled and staged shots need experience and time to create well.
 It’s useful to receive a steer from clients but not specifics as wedding photography rarely has the luxury of time and full control of a live environment free from interruptions.
 Clients have to keep in mind that the more stylised they require their photography to be, the more time consuming it becomes to create and participate in for all parties.